MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 #. **Build the Application:**

-   In a terminal, navigate to the directory directory containing the ``module.ivy`` file and run the following command to build the Application:
+   In a terminal, navigate to the directory containing the ``module.ivy`` file and run the following command to build the Application:

    .. code:: console